 We are on the front lines of the COVID-19 Pandemic.
 Please help us stay strong for our community.

-The COVID-19 crisis has depleted the health center of vital resources, just when we need them the most.
+The COVID-19 crisis has depleted the health center of vital resources when they are most needed.
 Patient encounters have dropped sharply.
 Significant financial resources have been consumed acquiring personal protective equipment for our staff.
-We have invested in new technology that allows us to conduct our business remotely and securely.
-We need your help not only to face the COVID-19 pandemic, but to ensure that we survive this crisis intact so that we will be there to help our community heal.
+We have invested in technology that allows us to conduct healthcare remotely and securely.
+We need your help to face the COVID-19 pandemic and ensure that we survive intact so that we will be there to help our community heal.